IBM/appconfiguration-node-sdk/README.md

 ```
 This usecase will throw error if given `bootstrapFile` is not found or if unable to parse the json coming from the bootstrap file.

 * bootstrapFile: Absolute path of the JSON file, which contains configuration details.
 Make sure to provide a proper JSON file.
-You can generate this file using `ibmcloud ac config` command of the IBM Cloud App Configuration CLI.
+You can generate this file using `ibmcloud ac export` command of the IBM Cloud App Configuration CLI.
 * liveConfigUpdateEnabled: Live configuration update from the server.
 Set this value to `false` if the new configuration values shouldn't be fetched from the server.

 ## Get single feature